We answer your frequently asked questions

 Of course, bring your cheer squad along!
 Your support crew are welcome to enjoy the marquee entertainment and ambience.
 Please note supporters are not permitted to be on a treadmill, unless they agree to terms and conditions and receive a wristband.

 Of course, they just need a parent or guardian to sign the event terms and conditions on their behalf.
 We do ask that children are supervised by an adult for their own safety, particularly when getting on and off the treadmill.

 What is in the marquee?

 Each team will have a couch area in front of their treadmill to keep their belongings and relax with friends and family.
-There will be activities to join for spectators or while you’re not on the treadmill – in the past we’ve had foosball tables, table tennis and slot car racing to keep everyone entertained.
+There will be activities to join for spectators or while you’re not on the treadmill – there will be foosball, table tennis and other fun games to keep everyone entertained.
 We will have a phone charging station and photo area to keep you ‘gramming’.
 There will also be a refreshment area with water stations, sports drinks and continual refreshments.
 There are also big screens to keep you updated with the fundraising total.
 First aid support will be onsite for the whole event and have been known to do a stint on a treadmill as well!

 What about bathrooms?

 There are bathrooms in the main Very Special Kids building, just down a short footpath from the marquee entrance – this will be signed and there will plenty of volunteers around to direct you.
 Please be aware that there are no shower facilities onsite.

 It sure does!
 We have MCs to keep you motivated, a DJ pumping the tunes and continuous food and refreshments to keep everyone’s energy up.
 We do keep the doors to the marquee closed to minimise impact on our neighbours, but inside the great atmosphere keeps on going.